Unclonable Cryptography with Unbounded Collusions and Impossibility of Hyperefficient Shadow Tomography: Technical Overview

 \subsection{Public-Key Encryption with Copy-Protected Secret Keys}

-Let us first describe our security model.
-In an anti-piracy game for public-key encryption, we have an adversary, called \emph{pirate}.
+Let us first describe our security model, which is the same as previous work \cite{Aar09, GZ20, CLLZ21, LLQZ22}.
+We consider a public-key encryption scheme with classical ciphertexts, a classical public-key and an additional (quantum) algorithm $\mathsf{QKeyGen}$.
+The copy-protected key generation algorithm $\mathsf{QKeyGen}$, on input the classical secret key, outputs a reusable quantum state that can be used to decrypt any number of times.
+For security, we will require that a user with $k$ copy-protected secret keys cannot create $k + 1$ keys.
+More formally, in an \emph{anti-piracy game} (\cref{defn:regularpkeantipir}) for public-key encryption, we have an adversary, called a \emph{pirate}.
 This adversary is given the public key $pk$, and then for any (polynomial) number of rounds, it queries for quantum copy-protected secret keys.
 After it is done, it outputs pairs of challenge messages $(m_\ell^0, m_\ell^1)_{\ell \in [k + 1]}$ and $k + 1$ (possibly entangled) \emph{freeloader} adversaries, where $k$ is the number of copy-protected keys it has queried.
 Then, the challenger samples challenge bits $b_\ell$, and presents each freeloader with $\mathsf{Enc}(pk, m^{b_\ell}_\ell)$.
 The freeloaders output their predictions $b'_\ell$, and the adversary wins if $b'_\ell = b_\ell$ for all $\ell \in [k + 1]$.
 We require that no efficient adversary can win with probability better than $1/2+\negl(\lambda)$.
-Note that the baseline success probability is $1/2$, since the pirate adversary can output $k$ of its keys to the first $k$ freeloaders, and let the last freeloader randomly guess the challenge bit $b_{k + 1}$.
+The baseline success probability is $1/2$, since the pirate adversary can output $k$ of its keys to the first $k$ freeloaders, and let the last freeloader randomly guess the challenge bit $b_{k + 1}$.